 The current general situation of the banking sector is judged rather favourable and the potential for imminent systemic risks seems to be rather limited.
 The introduction of the euro has allowed the banks, which have become monetary policy counterparts of the Bank since 1 January 1999, to substantially increase their operations with the Eurosystem.
 The introduction of the euro has also contributed to the development of the main activities of the financial centre, including asset management and private banking, which should further benefit from the progress, certainly too slow, of the financial integration of the euro zone.
-The contribution of central banks to financial stability and prudential supervision is becoming more important.
-The regulation of stock exchanges remains mainly domestic.
+The contribution of stock exchanges remains mainly domestic.
 The arrival of a deeper, more liquid and diversified European financial market, paired up with technological progress, the phenomenon of disintermediation, more intense competition, a redirection towards off balance sheet activities and increasing pressure to create value for shareholders represent both opportunities and challenges for the stability of the system.